WorldMark: A Unified Benchmark Suite for Interactive Video World Models: WorldMark Suite

 \section{WorldMark Suite}

-\method is a standardized benchmarking toolkit for interactive image-to-video world models.
-It comprises five components: (i)~an \textbf{Evaluation Dimension Suite} of eight metrics spanning Visual Quality, Control Alignment, and World Consistency; (ii)~an \textbf{Image Suite} covering diverse scenes (nature, city, indoor) and viewpoints (first-/third-person); (iii)~an \textbf{Action Suite} of 15 trajectories with varying complexity; (iv)~a \textbf{Unified Action Interface} that translates a shared WASD+L/R action vocabulary into each model's native control format; and (v)~a modular \textbf{Evaluation Workflow} tying the above components into a four-stage pipeline.

-Users may also evaluate with custom metrics on our standardized image--action pairs, ensuring fair cross-model comparison.
-We introduce each component in turn below.
+\method comprises five components: (i)~an \textbf{Evaluation Dimension Suite} of nine metrics spanning Action Dynamics, World Memory, and Visual Quality; (ii)~an \textbf{Image Suite} covering diverse scenes, styles, and viewpoints; (iii)~an \textbf{Action Suite} of 15 trajectories organized into difficulty tiers; (iv)~a \textbf{Unified Action Interface} that translates a shared WASD+L/R vocabulary into each model's native control format; and (v)~a modular \textbf{Evaluation Workflow} tying these into a reproducible run.
+Users may also apply custom metrics to our standardized image--action pairs for fair evaluation.